 - to keep fiddlers and interested persons informed of fiddling news and things of interest to fiddlers and fans

 We aim to keep old time fiddling a part of our culture by supporting local fiddling events and encouraging our next generation of fiddlers to join in the fun.
 We believe this rich tradition will continue to grow with friendly encouragement.

 The MFA honours groups and individuals who help preserve and promote old time fiddling, with the presentation of awards, certificates, and life time memberships.

-On March 28, 1981, in Halifax, Nova Scotia, the MFA was formed.
+On March 28, 1981, in Dartmouth, Nova Scotia, the MFA was formed.
 The first executive committee consisted of President Ronald Noiles, Vice President Harry Blaxland, and Secretary/Treasurer Bill Guest.
 The first board directors included Earl Mitton and Ivan Hicks, both of New Brunswick, and Robert Joudrey, Ronald Noiles, Stan Chapman, Florence Killen, Keith Ross, and Lloyd Tattrie, all of Nova Scotia.